Agriculture in Australia: Fisheries

-The fisheries in Australia is a very large scale industry.
-Australia produces many species of fish, including farmed, sustainable and intensive, and wild caught such as tuna and other schooling fish.
+The fisheries in Australia are a significant industry.
+Australia produces many species of fish, including farmed and wild caught such as tuna and other schooling fish.

 Seaweeds

 The shorelines, especially the Great Barrier Reef, are providing motivation to help the continent by using seaweed (algae) to absorb nutrients.
 Because of the giant number of natural Australian seaweeds, not only could seaweed cultivation be used to help absorb nutrients around the GBR and other Australian shores, cultivation could also help feed a large part of the world.
 Even the Chinese, who could be considered far more advanced in seaweed cultivation, are interested in the future of Australian seaweeds.
 Lastly, the GBR itself, because of the delicate corals, has lent itself to utilising seaweed/algae purposely as a nutrient reduction tool in the form of algae.